Reviewed by John Gammichia, DMD, FAGD

 –Mrs. Foreste, of As the Forest[e] Grows

 - Get a toothbrush that plays a tune or flashes for the 2 minutes she should be brushing.
 For toddlers, 2 minutes can seem like an eternity, so any songs, games or gimmicks that you can come up with will help make brushing go faster.
+They even have apps that include these features.

 “I had Parker pick out his own electric toothbrush - Thomas the Train.
 We use "Toy Story" toothpaste, which he loves.
 We all brush our teeth together at night and have lots of fun with it.
 We keep it positive.
 If a little extra encouragement is needed, we remind him that he gets a "smiley" on his chart for brushing his teeth.
 I think just always setting that example early on and modeling the behavior has helped the most… If anything is ever taken to bed or left in the room at night, it should only be water!
-Don't create any bad habits of juice or milk after teeth brushing… Otherwise, at the early age of 2, it really is mostly about us, as parents, fostering good habits and modeling the right behaviors.”
+Don't create any bad habits of juice or milk after teeth brushing… At the early age of 2, it really is mostly about us, as parents, fostering good habits and modeling the right behaviors.”

 –Kristy, of Pampers and Pinot